Business & Commercial

 - Owners Corporation issues

 Conveyancing – Why use a Lawyer?

 The complexity of conveyancing requires skill and expertise.
-A thorough knowledge and understanding of relevant legislation is critical to properly protecting a person’s rights.
-Given these complexities and the high value of the property involved, why go to a conveyancer when they generally do not have a law degree and may be unqualified and unregulated?
-They may be a little cheaper but remember: “you get what you pay for”.
+A thorough legal knowledge and understanding of the relevant legislation is critical to properly protecting a person’s rights.
+Conveyancers may not have legal qualifications, or be relatively under-qualified and unregulated.
+Their services may be slightly cheaper, but “you get what you pay for”.

-At Lukaitis Lawyers you can rest assured that you will receive quality legal work supervised by qualified lawyers at a reasonable price.
+At Lukaitis Lawyers, you can rest assured that you will receive quality legal work, supervised and administered by qualified lawyers at a reasonable price.

-A death in the family or the loss of a loved one can be one of the most stressful times in one’s life.
-Regardless of the Executor’s needs our approach is always to ensure we are relieving, rather than adding to the burden.
+A death in the family or loss of a loved one can be one of the most stressful times in one’s life.
+Regardless of the executor’s needs, our approach is always to ensure that we are relieving, rather than adding to any emotional burden.